libsdl-org/SDL/docs/README-linux.md

 libgles1-mesa-dev libgles2-mesa-dev libegl1-mesa-dev libibus-1.0-dev \
 fcitx-libs-dev libsamplerate0-dev libsndio-dev

-Ubuntu 16.04 can also add "libwayland-dev libxkbcommon-dev wayland-protocols" to that command line for Wayland support.
+Ubuntu 16.04+ can also add "libwayland-dev libxkbcommon-dev wayland-protocols" to that command line for Wayland support and "libvulkan-dev" for Vulkan surface support.

 Ubuntu 16.10 can also add "libmirclient-dev libxkbcommon-dev" to that command line for Mir support.